-Cross ref: Policy 0100 "District Policy Prohibiting Discrimination or Harassment of Students or Employee; Regulation regarding Reporting Incidents of Discrimination or Harassment"
+Cross ref: District Policy Prohibiting Discrimination or Harassment of Students or Employees (0100) Reporting Incidents of Discrimination or Harassment regulation (0100-R)

 Students' Rights & Responsibilities

 The District is committed to upholding students' rights in accordance with the following.
 Students are also expected to fulfill their responsibilities to fully participate in their education as outlined below.